verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 which includes a NGINX load balancer.
 Verrazzano also creates Kubernetes Ingress resources to configure ingress for each system component that requires ingress.
-An Ingress resource is used is to specify HTTP/HTTPS routes to Kubernetes services, along with an endpoint hostname and a TLS certificate.
+An Ingress resource is used is to specify HTTP/HTTPS routes to Kubernetes services, along with an endpoint host name and a TLS certificate.
 An Ingress by itself doesn't do anything;
 it is just a resource.
 An ingress controller is needed to watch Ingress resources and reconcile them, configuring the underlying Kubernetes load balancer to handle the service routing.
 The NGINX Ingress Controller processes Ingress resources and configures NGINX with